dotnet/roslyn/src/Caravela/doc/API.md

 }
 ```

-The interfece to be implemented by any source transformer.
+The interface to be implemented by any source transformer.
 Its only method, `Execute`, is invoked by the compiler to execute the transformer, passing it all the information it needs (especially the input `Compilation`) in the `context` parameter.
 The returned `Compilation` should be the input compilation with the required changes applied to it.

 Source transformers also have to marked with the `[Transformer]` attribute.